marcojira/fld/README.md

 [[Paper](https://arxiv.org/pdf/2302.04440.pdf.)] [[Poster](TODO)]

+PyTorch implementation of FLS and other metrics ([FID](https://github.com/mseitzer/pytorch-fid), [KID](https://arxiv.org/abs/1801.01401), [Precision](https://proceedings.neurips.cc/paper/2019/hash/0234c510bc6d908b28c70ff313743079-Abstract.html), [Recall](https://proceedings.neurips.cc/paper/2019/hash/0234c510bc6d908b28c70ff313743079-Abstract.html), etc.) with support for [DINOv2](https://github.com/facebookresearch/dinov2), [Inception-v3](https://arxiv.org/abs/1512.00567) and [CLIP](https://github.com/openai/CLIP) feature spaces.
+Allows for computation of metrics **from within your Python code** (e.g. directly from the generative model)

+![Headline plot showing the trichotomic evaluation](media/headline_plot.png "")
+<center><i><b>Left:</b> Trichotomic evaluation of generative models.
+FLS evaluates all 3 axes concurrently. <b>Right:</b> Copycat, a generative model that only outputs copies of the training set, significantly beats out SOTA models when evaluated using Test FID.</i></center>
+<p></p>

 FLS is a comprehensive, sample-based metric that is sensitive to sample fidelity, diversity **and novelty** (i.e. whether a model is memorizing the training set).
 Relies on density estimation in a feature space to compute the perceptual likelihood of generated samples.
 - Lower is better
 - Roughly between [0, 100] where 0 corresponds to a perfect model

-![Headline plot showing the trichotomic evaluation](media/headline_plot.png "")
-<center><i><b>Left:</b> Trichotomic evaluation of generative models.
-FLS evaluates all 3 axes concurrently. <b>Right:</b> Copycat, a generative model that only outputs copies of the training set, significantly beats out SOTA models when evaluated using Test FID.</i></center>
-<p></p>

-PyTorch implementation of FLS and other metrics ([FID](https://github.com/mseitzer/pytorch-fid), [KID](https://arxiv.org/abs/1801.01401), [Precision](https://proceedings.neurips.cc/paper/2019/hash/0234c510bc6d908b28c70ff313743079-Abstract.html), [Recall](https://proceedings.neurips.cc/paper/2019/hash/0234c510bc6d908b28c70ff313743079-Abstract.html), etc.).
-Allows for:
-- Computation of metrics from within your Python code (e.g. directly from the generative model)
-- Support for [DINOv2](https://github.com/facebookresearch/dinov2), [Inception-v3](https://arxiv.org/abs/1512.00567) and [CLIP](https://github.com/openai/CLIP) feature spaces.

 Currently, mainly built for images but all of the metrics can be extended to other modalities (audio, video, tabular, etc.) given appropriate feature extractors.